-In an age where everything must be better, faster and more appealing, this exhibition is a haven for rest, self-reflection and a personal encounter with the Japanese feeling of wabi-sabi.
+In an age when everything must be better, faster and more appealing, this exhibition is a haven for rest, self-reflection and a personal encounter with the Japanese concept of wabi-sabi.

 Catalogue and activities